Lamer87/Space_Engineers_DLC_unlocker/README.md

       Now if owned dlcs are deleted from the ini, blocks remain greyed out ingame.

   - I will update the unlocker if needed, or right after a new DLC release.
     - A new dlc requires to add a new dlc code in cream_api.ini.
-[You can find it here](https://steamdb.info/app/244850/dlc).
+You can find the code [here](https://steamdb.info/app/244850/dlc).
     - If you want you can also add it by yourself, there are tips inside cream_api.ini (use notepad).

   - An alternative to this tool is [CreamInstaller](https://github.com/pointfeev/CreamInstaller), compatible with a lot of games.